thingsboard/thingsboard.github.io/docs/user-guide/access-token.md

 Otherwise, a connection will fail with the 'Unknown CA' error.

 The python based client example below demonstrates how to connect to [ThingsBoard Cloud](https://thingsboard.cloud/signup) or to any other ThingsBoard MQTT server.
-Assuming you plan to use ThingsBoard Cloud, you should download the certificate chain using this [link](https://thingsboard.io/docs/user-guide/resources/mqtt-over-ssl/tb-cloud-chain.pem) (certificate expires on 15.09.25) and store it to your working directory as "tb-cloud-chain.pem".
+Assuming you plan to use ThingsBoard Cloud, you should download the certificate chain using this [link](/docs/user-guide/resources/mqtt-over-ssl/tb-cloud-chain.pem) (certificate expires on 15.09.25) and store it to your working directory as "tb-cloud-chain.pem".

 ```bash
 wget https://thingsboard.io/docs/user-guide/resources/mqtt-over-ssl/tb-cloud-chain.pem
 ```
+{: .copy-code}

 Assuming you plan to use your own server with self-signed certificate, you will need to have the public key of server certificate in PEM format.
 See [following instructions](/docs/user-guide/mqtt-over-ssl/#self-signed-certificate-generation) for more details on server-side configuration.